List of islands of Scotland: Demographics

-The following table shows population trends for the ten most populous islands as of the last census.
+The following table shows population trends for the ten most populous islands as of the 2011 census.
 The overall trends are typically growth in populations in the early part of the modern period, followed by declines from the mid 19th century onwards.
-In every case except Orkney the highest population was recorded prior to 1932 and the lowest post-industrial revolution figure after 1960.
+In every case except Orkney the highest population was recorded prior to 1932 and the lowest post-Industrial Revolution figure after 1960.
 Subsequently, there has been modest growth overall, although some islands are continuing to show a decline.
 Between 1991 and 2001, the population of the islands as a whole fell by 3% to 99,739, although there were 35 islands whose population increased.
 By contrast, between 2001 and 2011 Scottish island populations as a whole grew by 4% to 103,702.
 The Scottish Community Alliance noted that "the largest rate of increase has been in the Western Isles (6%) where local people now own approximately 60% of the landmass.
 Where populations have fallen (Bute, Arran and Islay) community ownership is virtually non-existent."